-So now we have a name for our SMTP server, we have a way to fill out the missing bits of in-house addresses and a list of domains that our SMTP server will accept emails for.
+So now I have a name for my SMTP server, I have a way to fill out the missing bits of in-house addresses and a list of domains that my SMTP server will accept emails for.
 Let’s start it up and see how things work.

-You start Postfix as your start other services, depending on init.
-My server runs Ubuntu 15.04 so that means we use systemd to fire ‘er up:
+I start Postfix as I start any other service, depending on init.
+My server runs Ubuntu 15.04 so that means systemd:

 systemctl start postfix.service